Sinus Node Dysfunction

 (Sick Sinus Syndrome)

 Sinus node dysfunction affects mainly the elderly, especially those with another cardiac disorder or diabetes.

 Sinus pause is temporary cessation of sinus node activity, seen on electrocardiography (ECG) as disappearance of P waves for seconds to minutes.
 The pause usually triggers escape activity in lower pacemakers (eg, atrial or junctional), preserving heart rate and function, but long pauses cause dizziness and syncope.

 In type I 2nd-degree SA (SA Wenckebach) block, impulse conduction slows before blocking, seen on the ECG as a P-P interval that decreases progressively until the P wave drops altogether, creating a pause and the appearance of grouped beats; the duration of the pause is less than 2 P-P cycles.

-Many patients are asymptomatic, but depending on the heart rate, all the symptoms of bradycardias and tachycardias can occur.
+Many patients with sinus node dysfunction are asymptomatic, but depending on the heart rate, all the symptoms of bradycardias and tachycardias can occur.